RiyaRawal211/Analyst-ECommerce-Consumer-Behaviour-Analysis/README.md

 ### Retail and E-commerce Insights:
 - Which type of devices lead to higher conversion rates?
 - Which payment methods lead to higher conversion rates?
-- How does occupation or income level influence purchase intent and frequency?
+- How does occupation influence purchase frequency?

 ```Check out EDA here:```